 Johnson signed with the Bills earlier this month after being waived by the Texans.
 The No. 16 overall pick in the 2015 NFL Draft, Johnson is coming off three injury-plagued seasons in which he suited up for just 19 games, including only one game in 2018.
 The physical cornerback will face fierce competition from Levi Wallace and the newly acquired Gaines for the No. 2 job entering training camp.

-Johnson (concussion) was placed on injured reserve Tuesday, Aaron Wilson of the Houston Chronicle reports.
+Johnson has agreed to terms with the Bills, Aaron Wilson of the Houston Chronicle reports.